Caseworker

 We are the Greater Manchester branch of SSAFA, the Armed Forces charity.

-We provide lifelong support to those who are serving or have served in the British Army, Royal Navy, Royal Marines or the Royal Air Force, and to their families.
+SSAFA, the Armed Forces charity is a trusted source of support for serving personnel, veterans and their families in their time of need.
 Founded in 1885, we’re extremely proud of our long-standing heritage and of all the work we do with inspiring people from Greater Manchester, across the UK and around the world.

 For mental health interim help please sign up for free as a veteran to The Big White Wall online.
 It is monitored by trained professionals, gives you tools to monitor your current situation and review.
 It has a creative area and chat room.